Exordio/pytorreq/README.md

 <requests.sessions.Session object at 0x000001FAF5D77B80>
 ```

-The library has one method of resetting personality, you can use the one you like best.
+The library has one method of resetting personality.
-After applying this method you will receive a new identity tor and a new ip address
+After applying this method you will receive a new identity tor and a new ip address.
 ```python
 treq.getNewTorIdentity()
 ```